How Images Are Formed by Plane Mirrors: A Complete Guide

 Coating of Mirrors

-• Metal plating techniques are used to give a thin coating to the metal.
+• Metal plating techniques are commonly used to give the glass a reflective coating.

 • Silver